api3dao/migrate-from-chainlink-to-api3/README.md

 ### Chainlink interfaces

-At the time of writing this, Chainlink supports three interfaces:
+At the time of writing this, Chainlink supports two interfaces and a combination of them:

 - [AggregatorInterface](./vendor/AggregatorInterface.sol) (can also be thought of as AggregatorInterfaceV2)
 - [AggregatorV3Interface](./vendor/AggregatorV3Interface.sol)